 The Court should also consider whether counsel believes that the Settlement is fair to Settlement Class.
-See Korshak, 206 III.
+See Korshak, 206 Ill.
 App.
 3d at 972.
-Here, Class Counsel is well versed in the law and facts of this litigation and their practices focus exclusively on consumer and privacyrelated class action and individual litigation.
-See GMAC Mortg., 236 III.
+Here, Class Counsel is well versed in the law and facts of this litigation and are recognized leaders in consumer and privacy-related class action and individual litigation.
+See GMAC Mortg., 236 Ill.
 App.
 3d at 497 (finding that this factor weighed in favor of approval because counsel, who believed the settlement to be fair and reasonable, had previously litigated a number of similar class actions).
-As a result of that experience and for the reasons explained above, Class Counsel firmly believes that the instant Settlement-which provides substantial direct payments to Settlement Class Members, requires Defendants to destroy all biometric identifiers and information in its possession, and ensures that Defendants' alleged unlawful conduct does not continue-is fair, reasonable, adequate, and deserving of Final Approval.
+As a result of that experience and for the reasons explained above, Class Counsel firmly believes that the instant

+Settlement-which provides substantial direct payments to Settlement Class Members and ensures that Defendant's alleged unlawful conduct does not continue-is fair, reasonable, adequate, and deserving of Final Approval.